 Committee Type: Standing Committee

-Mission Statement: The committee is responsible for reviewing financial policies, goals, and budgets that support the mission, values, and strategic goals of the organization.
-The committee also reviews the organization’s financial performance against its goals and reports variances to the Board of Directors.
+Misson: The committee is responsible for reviewing financial policies (GAAP), goals, and budgets that support the mission, values, and strategic goals of the organization.
+The committee also reviews the organization’s financial performance against its goals and reports variances to the board of directors.

 - Review capital and operating expenditures and report to the Board of Directors those categories that deviate from budgeted amounts on a quarterly basis.

 - All members of the Committee shall have a working familiarity with basic finance and accounting practices and be able to read and understand fundamental financial statements, including balance sheets, income statements and statements of cash flow.

 - Encourage all Committee members to participate in leadership development.